 That is why App Radar has features to save you time and money.
 Instead of guessing what to do next in your optimization process, you can simply follow the AI-powered optimization suggestions.
 We even ordered all the issues by color and impact.
 This way you know exactly what to do next and where to start optimizing.

 When you are done optimizing it is time to publish your app.
 In order to get the best insights about what works and what not, you should push updates regularly.
 Best practice is to release updates for your main information every two weeks.
 If your app is available on Google Play & Apple App Store you can imagine that this task involves a lot of clicks and navigation.

-With App Radar you can reduce the time spend for preparing and publishing to a bare minimum.
+With App Radar, you can reduce the time spent on preparing and publishing to a bare minimum.
 And the best part, you can publish and distribute all your apps with one tool.

 There are many ways to make money with your app.
 One option is to turn to ads and paid user acquisition channels.
 These include both app stores, social media channels such as Facebook, Instagram, Twitter or any search engine like Google.

 Another way is to offer a paid app, meaning users have to pay you for app installs.
 You could even charge for special features and upgrades which count as in-app purchases.
 With App Radar and App Store Optimization, you can save money on advertisements and still get organic downloads.

 - App Store Optimization is a must and a vital part of your marketing strategy.

 - Winning at App Store Optimization isn’t only about finding the right keywords.